Virginia Tax Refund Debit Card FAQ

 Can I add additional money to my card balance after the card is activated?

 The card will be issued with the full amount of your tax refund on it.
 No additional money can be deposited to increase the card's balance.
-Once you've used the funds on your card, the card is closed and you should dispose of it.
+Once you use the funds on your card, the card is closed and you should dispose of it.

 What happens to my money if I never activate my card?

-Debit cards that are not activated within 12 months of being issued are turned over to the Commonwealth of Virginia, Department of the Treasury, Unclaimed Property Division.
-It's still your money but you will need to contact Unclaimed Property to have the funds reissued to you.
+Debit cards that are not activated within 12 months of being issued are turned over to the Commonwealth of Virginia, Department of the Treasury, Unclaimed Property Division (UCP).
+It is still your money, but you will need to contact the UCP to have the funds reissued to you.

-Similarly, if you do activate your card, whether you use it a few times or not at all, any funds that remain on the card after five years of inactivity, are also turned over to Unclaimed Property.
+Similarly, if you do activate your card, whether you use it a few times or not at all, any funds that remain on the card after five years of inactivity, are also turned over to the UCP.

 Do refund debit cards expire?